Need help getting out of the mud? There are plenty of mates out there that can give you a tow, or even just take the time for a yarn.

 Lifeline is a national charity providing all Australians experiencing a personal crisis with access to 24 hour crisis support and suicide prevention services.

-Need help on the farm?
+Need a break from the farm?

 Australia is the first of its kind, providing a link between you and a wide range of potential short-term caretakers for your property.
 Take some time out for yourself and your family.
 Relax, rejuvenate and enjoy doing the things that make you happy.